Reviews You Can Rely On

 No. The Soundcore 2 has pretty terrible sound quality.
 If you're looking for a lightweight, reasonably priced pocket speaker that still sounds good, there are better options.

-soundcore 2 - the soundcore 2 has an aux port that can be plugged in to a...
+soundcore 2 - the soundcore 2 has an aux port for listening to older devices. it...

 What Other Speakers Should You Consider?